 Material & Care

-This piece is made from linen – sourced as deadstock and offcuts left over from larger garment manufacturers.
+This piece is made from rayon and/or linen – sourced as deadstock and offcuts left over from larger garment manufacturers.
 It has been hand-printed with water-based non-toxic inks with our custom designed prints.
 To best take care of your zero waste upcycled garment (and to protect the earth), we recommend machine washing in cold water, and hanging to dry.
 This garment can be ironed on medium heat, but after linen is washed a few times, it softens and does not need much ironing.
 Tonle’ fabrics are hand selected each week from remnant markets where large manufacturers bring discarded off-cuts and deadstock, and they do their best to select the most consistent, comfortable, and high quality fabrics.
 Fabrics are pre-washed and shrunk, but if you machine dry this garment it may shrink slightly.

 The Story of Tonlé